 A: I want them to feel like they were understood and heard.
 I do a lot of listening when I'm in patient intakes.
 I don't go down a list of generic questions and call it a day.
 I want them to leave the room knowing that I understood and I listened and I heard them.
-We have a lot of patients that come in that are new to Rochester from college.
+We have a lot of patients that come here that are new to Rochester attending one of our colleges.
 So it's the first time they've been away from home.
-I'm the first person they see, or our Trans care coordinator.
-We're the first people they talk to about Trans care because they didn't feel comfortable talking about it at home.
+I am the first person they see at Trillium, and that intake appointment may be the first time they can talk about Trans care in a supportive space.
 So here they are in a new city, they're young, and they're nervous.
 So the best thing I can do for them is try and put them at ease and let them know that they can tell me whatever they want to tell me, and nothing more.

 Q: Do you remember when you first became interested in a career in the medical field?

 A: Early in my career I was working at Strong in the Behavioral Health Unit, and then when I went back to business and I felt like something was missing.
 I felt like something was tugging me to go back to health care.
 It's almost like I had a purpose and I couldn't figure out what it was.
 So when I saw the opening at Trillium, I felt like it was for me.